trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 While the early versions of GPT-3 weren't as advanced as the current GPT-3.5 series, they were still impressive.
 These models have been available through an API and a <a href="https://beta.openai.com/playground">playground web UI interface</a> that lets you tune certain configuration hyperparameters and test prompts.
 GPT-3 gained significant traction, but it did not approach the virality of ChatGPT.

-What makes ChatGPT so successful, comprared to GPT-3, is it's accessibility as a straightforward AI assistant for the average person, regardless of their knowledge of data science, language models, or AI.
+What makes ChatGPT so successful, compared to GPT-3, is it's accessibility as a straightforward AI assistant for the average person, regardless of their knowledge of data science, language models, or AI.

 In this article, I overview how chatbots like ChatGPT can be implemented using a large language model like GPT-3.